 The building has a current warrant of fitness displayed.
 There is a planned and reactive maintenance programme in place.
-Residents can freely mobilise within the communal areas, with safe access to the outdoors, seating, and shade.
-Resident rooms are spacious and personalised, all have full ensuites.
-The psychogeriatric unit is secure with a secure enclosed outdoor area.
+Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
+Resident rooms are spacious, personalised and all have full ensuites.
+The dementia unit is secure with a safe enclosed outdoor area.